 This is what Mike Hannah of the Reserve Bank has to say about it: “If the government ‘prints money’ and uses it to spend in the economy, the quantity of money in the economy increases, and all else [being] equal, interest rates will fall, and prices will rise.”

-What Hannah forgets is that government printed money would not be inflationary when spent on items such as infrastructure – items that are currently funded by taxes and bank loans.
+What Hannah forgets is that government printed money would not be inflationary when spent on items such as infrastructure – items that are currently funded by loans.

 Loans that are re-paid with tax receipts and reduced public services.
 Quantity theory assumes that money is ‘neutral’.
 It’s not, it is debt.